-process of erosion will threaten much greater areas around Kingscliff in the future.
+climate change and the natural process of erosion will threaten much greater areas around Kingscliff in the future.
 The authors of the study estimated the rate of erosion in this area as about 20 centimetres a year.
-On the satellite image (Source 3). lines have been drawn that show areas at immediate risk in a storm, areas at risk in 40 years and areas at risk in 90 years.
+On the satellite image (Source 3), lines have been drawn that show areas at immediate risk in a storm, areas at risk in 40 years and areas at risk in 90 years.

-For more information on the key concept of change, refer to page 12 of 'The geography toolkit'.
+For more information on the key concept of change, refer to page xx of 'The geography toolkit'.